Newsbytes News Network: History

 Wendy Woods Gorski had the idea to create an online publication out of what she was already writing daily for her broadcast news position in San Francisco.
 As a reporter and editor working under the name "Wendy Woods," she compiled news leads for her assignment editors at CNN (San Francisco Bureau) and KGO-TV (ABC) in 1982 and realized these news story ideas could be of interest to the general public.
 These summaries included contact information for the sources.

 Newsbytes officially launched in 1983 as a "user publishing" feature on an online service called The Source, owned by Reader’s Digest, based in McLean, Virginia.
 "Newsbytes", began to earn royalties and an audience.

 In its first few years, the weekly stories were written with a style that reflected television writing: succinct stories with an irreverent flair. "(Newsbytes) reflected her personality.
 It was, in some ways, the very first blog.
 It was infused with her being and when I joined her in 1985 I took that lesson to heart, putting my personality into my own work from Atlanta", said Dana Blankenhorn, one of the service’s early writers.

 By the end of the first year Steve Gold, a journalist in Sheffield, England, joined the company and contributed European technology news.
 Gradually the service evolved from summaries to fleshed-out stories and included the work of multiple reporters in different US cities and countries.

 Newsbytes stories were aimed at a broad cross-section of both business and consumer users of information technology, which contributed to the service’s wide appeal.
 Newsbytes was advertiser-free which gave it the added advantage of public trust and objectivity in a niche industry.

-Newsbytes News Network soon developed a team of 19 journalists in San Francisco, Denver, Minneapolis, Los Angeles, New York, Washington DC, Boston, Toronto, London, Moscow, Belgium, Tokyo, Hong Kong, Sydney, Toronto, Manila, and New Delhi.
-Reporters provided on-site coverage of major industry trade shows including COMDEX, CES, CeBIT, and MacWorld, focusing on the latest marketing, legal, business, and product trends.

-Many magazines and newspapers, including The Computer Paper, Puget Sound Computer User, I/O magazine in Japan, and the Sydney Morning Herald were keen to get their hands on computer-specific news, since all the news networks at the time only carried general news.